CrateTools/comfyui-preview-video-monitor/README.md

 Space = Play/Pause

-← → = Frame stepping
+← → = Frame stepping, keep hold and scrubb at 30fps fast

-I/O = Set IN/OUT points

-P = Reset to full length
+I/O = Set IN/OUT points  P = Reset in out to full length

 1-5 = Fit modes (1:1, Fit, Width, Height, Fullscreen)

 ESC = Exit fullscreen

-Q = Close viewer
+Shift+q = Close entire monitor interface

-ENTER = Toggle generations menu
+ENTER = Toggle generations menu and also once in it triggers change generation name

 📺 Cycling the RGB channels: Use "r" "g" and "b" shortcuts to see the red green and blue channels in the monitor